 Highlights: Optimistic, Intelligent, Fun-loving

-The Lhasa Apso is one of the most ancient dog breeds – about two thousand years old!
-Despite originating from Tibet, Lhasa Apsos are not the only dogs to come from the small region.
-There’s the Tibetan Mastiff and Spaniel.
+The Lhasa Apso is one of the most ancient dog breeds – dating back two thousand years old.
+Despite originating from Tibet, Lhasas are not the only dogs to come from the small region.
+There’s the Tibetan Mastiff and Spaniel too!

-For most of their history, they’ve served as guard dogs in monasteries in the Tibetan Himalayas.
+For most of their history, they’ve served as guard dogs in monasteries of the Himalayas.
+Yes, even with their 13-pound frame.
 With that said, they’re alert and cautious dogs, as with most excellent watchdogs.

 Highlights: Friendly, Dignified, Loyal

-The Borzoi is a hound dog that’s known for their quick speeds.
-Capable of achieving 40 miles per hour speeds, the Borzoi runs in a graceful manner.
+The Borzoi is a hound dog that’s famously known for their quick speeds and agility.
+Capable of achieving 40 miles per hour speeds, the Borzoi runs in a graceful manner unlike any other dog breed.
+In terms of speed, they’re comparable to Greyhounds.

-When they get a chance to catch their breath, they’re surprisingly calm and docile dogs.
+However, when they get a chance to catch their breath, they’re surprisingly calm and docile dogs in the home.
 They may have a skinny frame, but they’re sneaky powerful and athletic.
+It’s why they make great sporting dogs.

 Although agreeable dogs, they aren’t the best when it comes to obedience training.
-They’ve been unfairly labeled “dumb,” but they’re just stubborn.
+They’ve been unfairly labeled “dumb,” but they’re just stubborn by nature.
+Once you understand the dog’s motivation, training should be a breeze.

 Highlights: Intelligent, Proud, Affectionate

-They come in all sorts of color variations, such as black and apricot.
+Poodles can come in all sorts of color variations, such as black and apricot.
 However, white Poodles are the most popular and iconic.
+My family owned a black Poodle, though it’s very uncommon to see one other than white these days.

-Because they were bred to retrieve game from bodies of water, Poodles developed a coat that protected their vital organs in the coldness of the water.
+There’s more to the Poodle’s flashy white coat than meets the eye.
+Because they were bred to retrieve waterfowl from big bodies of water, Poodles developed a coat that protected their vital organs in the coldness of the water.

 17. American Eskimo Dog